Page Banner

 Current Weekly Update

-July 19 - July 25, 2024 - There were 65 reported site visits in the past seven days with 65 samples collected.
-Algal bloom conditions were observed by samplers at 30 of the sites.
+Aug.
+30 – Sept.
+5, 2024 There were 43 reported site visits in the past seven days with 43 samples collected.
+Algal bloom conditions were observed by samplers at nine of the sites.

-The most recent usable satellite imagery for Lake Okeechobee from 7/24 is partially obscured by cloud cover and shows low to moderate bloom potential on approximately 75% of the lake.
+The best available satellite imagery for Lake Okeechobee from 9/4 is partially obscured by cloud cover and shows scattered low to moderate bloom potential primarily in the northwest quadrant of the lake and along the western and northern shoreline.

-The most recent usable satellite imagery for the St. Johns River from 7/24 is partially obscured by cloud cover and shows moderate bloom potential from Lake George downstream to Doctors Lake.
+The most recent usable satellite imagery for the St. Johns River from 9/3 is partially obscured by cloud cover and shows moderate bloom potential on most of Lake George, with scattered low to moderate bloom potential on the mainstem of the St. Johns River downstream of Lake George to Shands Bridge.

 Please keep in mind that bloom potential is subject to change due to rapidly changing environmental conditions or satellite inconsistencies (i.e., wind, rain, temperature or stage.)